confluentinc/confluent-kafka-python/README.md

 **confluent-kafka-python** is Confluent's Python client for [Apache Kafka](http://kafka.apache.org/) and the [Confluent Platform](https://www.confluent.io/product/compare/).
-It provides a high-level Producer, Consumer and AdminClient analogous to the Java client which are backwards and forwards compatible with all Kafka brokers from version 0.8.
+It provides a high-level Producer, Consumer and AdminClient which are backwards and forwards compatible with all Kafka brokers from version 0.8.

 Characteristics:

 - **Reliable** - The Python client is a wrapper around [librdkafka](https://github.com/edenhill/librdkafka) (provided automatically via binary wheels) which is widely deployed in a diverse set of production scenarios.
 It's tested using [the same set of system tests](https://github.com/confluentinc/confluent-kafka-python/tree/master/confluent_kafka/kafkatest) as the Java client [and more](https://github.com/confluentinc/confluent-kafka-python/tree/master/tests).
 It's supported by [Confluent](https://confluent.io).

 - **Performant** - Performance is a key design consideration.
-Latency is on par with the Java client, as is maximum throughput for larger message sizes (where the overhead of the Python interpreter has less impact).
+Maximum throughput is on par with the Java client for larger message sizes (where the overhead of the Python interpreter has less impact).
+Latency is on par with the Java client.

 - **Future proof** - Confluent, founded by the creators of Kafka, is building a [streaming platform](https://www.confluent.io/product/compare/)